Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 Designing for — Companies Vetting Salesforce Partners

-Kander’s new website wasn’t just a brand launch—it was a trust-building tool.
+Kander’s existing website wasn’t setting them apart—it looked generic and failed to build confidence.
 Their prospective clients weren’t browsing casually; they were actively searching for a Salesforce consultancy with the credibility and capacity to support mission-critical systems.
-The site needed to communicate clarity, capability, and confidence from the first click.
+The redesign needed to shift first impressions from “basic presence” to “trusted partner,” communicating clarity, capability, and confidence from the very first click.

 We focused on a single, high-stakes audience: